justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md

 ### Pages

 Minium populates a site with several pages and widgets, providing a complete user experience for buyers.
-To see the full list of pages created, go to Site Menu → Build → Pages.
+To see the full list of pages created, go to *Site Menu → Build → Pages*.

 <img src="./images/01.png" width="700px" style="border: #000000 1px solid;">